grem848/FE-LSD-CASE3/README.md

 - Uptime - 99.99%
 - Turn Around Time - up to 30 days
-- Mean Time to Recovry - up to 30 days
+- Mean Time to Recovery - up to 30 days